Data reconciliation in finance: why numbers differ

 - One includes amendments; the other excludes them.

-Each output is “correct” given its definition.
-But those definitions are different, and nobody realizes until a meeting asks, “Which number do we use?”
+Each output is "correct" given its definition.
+The problem is that the definitions are different, and nobody realizes until a meeting asks, "Which number do we use?"

 This is where data reconciliation best practices tend to break down: